 All projects must be submitted online because judging for merit prizes takes place online.
-This means that all of the files you submit online must clearly show your project in its entirety because that is how the judges will see it.
+This means that all of the files submitted online must clearly show the project in its entirety because that is how the judges will see it.
 If you create a 3-D object, send us lots of photos so we can see it from all angles (or even submit a video with it!).

-How should participants present their creative data display digitally for online submission?
-It's up to them to determine the best way to view their project online.
+How should a team present their creative data display digitally so they can submit it online?
+It's up to students to determine the best way to present their project for online viewing.
 Most participants choose to either photograph or video record their work.
 Participants usually take photographs of their comic strips, dioramas, sculptures, and paintings, or record a YouTube video with a quick narration describing their project.
-Participants also record YouTube videos of their choreographed dances, puppet shows, movies, original songs, and stop-motion videos.
+Students also record YouTube videos of their choreographed dances, puppet shows, movies, original songs, and stop-motion videos.

 Remember, the judges will be determining prize winners based on what you upload online, so be sure that they include a narrative description of pieces as needed.
-Take a look at our 2014-2021 Winning Projects Gallery for ideas about how to display projects digitally.
+Take a look at our 2014-2022 Winning Project Gallery for ideas about how to display projects digitally.